ericdodds/ericdodds.com/source/writing/index.markdown

 <h1>Other places</h1>

-Some people enjoy reading about the work I've done <a href="http://dontwaitfor.us/"> on my house</a>.
+Some people enjoy reading about the work I've done <a href="http://dontwaitfor.us/">on my house</a>.

 I'm responsible for almost all content on The Iron Yard's <a href="http://theironyard.com">website</a> and <a href="http://theironyard.com/blog">blog.</a>